rethinkdb/rethinkdb-go/README.md

 Sometimes the default behaviour for converting Go types to and from ReQL is not desired, for these situations the driver allows you to implement both the [`Marshaler`](https://godoc.org/github.com/gorethink/gorethink/encoding#Marshaler) and [`Unmarshaler`](https://godoc.org/github.com/gorethink/gorethink/encoding#Unmarshaler) interfaces.
 These interfaces might look familiar if you are using to using the `encoding/json` package however instead of dealing with `[]byte` the interfaces deal with `interface{}` values (which are later encoded by the `encoding/json` package when communicating with the database).

 An good example of how to use these interfaces is in the [`types`](https://github.com/gorethink/gorethink/blob/master/types/geometry.go#L84-L106) package, in this package the `Point` type is encoded as the `GEOMETRY` pseudo-type instead of a normal JSON object.

+On the other side, you can implement external encode/decode functions with [`SetTypeEncoding`](https://godoc.org/github.com/gorethink/gorethink/encoding#SetTypeEncoding) function.

 ## Logging